Becoming a Butterfly

 Part I: The Body

-This month’s NatureSims post is focused on the creation of the monarch butterfly player avatar, or the butterfly body players will occupy when they enter the game.
+This NatureSims post is focused on the creation of the monarch butterfly player avatar, or the butterfly body players will occupy when they enter the simulation.
 This will be a fairly high-level overview of this process, so don’t expect lots of code snippets or details about various Unity settings.
 (That said, if you have specific questions about any of these things, feel free to ask!)

-The traditional way to handle this sort of thing would be to do it in the third person, like having a camera floating over the body of the monarch butterfly you are controlling as though you were looking on from above.
+The traditional way to handle this sort of thing in a game environment would be to do it in the third person, like having a camera floating over the body of the monarch butterfly you are controlling as though you were looking on from above.
 But that’s not what we’re going for here.
 In order to make full use of our VR capabilities, we want a first person avatar that allows players to see the virtual world from the perspective of our (virtual) butterfly, and interact with it in much the same way that a butterfly would.

 In other words, when you put your headset on and start the game, your head (in the virtual world) should be where the butterfly’s head would be, and if you flap your right arm up and down like a wing, the right wing of the virtual butterfly should move accordingly.
 If you turn your body to the left in the real world, the butterfly’s body should also turn to the left in the virtual world.